KwanLab/Autometa/README.md

 autometa/test_data/scaffolds.fasta
 ```

 This dataset is the simulated dataset referred to as "78.125 Mbp" in our paper.
-For your convenience we have also included a pre-calculated coverage table that you try out below.
+For your convenience we have also included a pre-calculated coverage table that you can try out below.

 ```
 autometa/test_data/coverage.tab